 Shake it up every few days.

 Start using it after a few weeks, though after 8 weeks it will be good and dark.
-Use anywhere you would use normal vanilla extract.
+Use anywhere you would use vanilla extract from the grocery store!

 Using The Homemade Vanilla Extract